-When version 10 began shipping in June 2010, we included image files for all of the parks that were in use during the 2010 season plus a number of historical parks, for a total of 126 images.
+When version 11 was released in July 2014, we included image files for all of the parks that were in use during the 2013 season plus a number of historical parks, for a total of 126 images.
 Since then, we have developed park images for new and renovated stadiums.
 Those new images are available as free downloads using the links on this page and can be used with either version 11 or version 10 of Diamond Mind Baseball.

 The role of image files in the game

 Diamond Mind Baseball contains a database of ballpark information that is used to ensure that realistic results are achieved for games played in each park.
 How does this information relate to the image files?

 Each of our season disks includes detailed information about each park, including the distance and height of the walls at seven outfield locations, the prevailing weather patterns, and statistical park factors that govern how often left- and right-handed batters hit singles, doubles, triples and homers in that park.
 To maintain the highest levels of realism and statistical accuracy, DMB always uses this park information when determining what happens during games played in that park.

 We've also created images for all of the parks used in the past 25 years plus some parks from further back in time.
 Those images are drawn to scale to match the information in the database, and they are included to help you feel like you're at the park.
 But the images themselves are not used by the game to determine the outcome of any play.
 If you substitute another image, one that does not match the information in the database, it will make no difference.